Inca plan: Development

 The discussion was extended during July, and by August 6 Tomás de Anchorena stated his rejection to the proposal.
 He considered that there were conflicting perspectives between the peoples at the North and at the Pampas, with the later opposing the monarchic form of government.
 However, Anchorena would explain years later to Juan Manuel de Rosas, in a mail that was kept, that he supported the constitutional monarchy as a form of government but rejected the idea of crowning an Inca.

 Belgrano told in a mail to Rivadavia that the project achieved complete consensus.
 Martín Miguel de Güemes also supported it.
 José de San Martín manifested his support as well, but requested that there was a single head of state and not a government body composed of many people, such as the Juntas or the triumvirates that had ruled the United Provinces a short time ago.

 Incapable to force the rejection of the Inca plan, the representatives of Buenos Aires forced its delay, while promoting that the Congress was moved to Buenos Aires, which would allow a stronger influence over its development.
 Belgrano and Güemes wanted to keep it in Tucuman, and San Martín accepted the move, but conditioned that the seat of government of the Supreme Director was moved to the city of Córdoba.
 Buenos Aires prevailed and the Congress moved to the city in March, 1817.
-The Inca Plan was forgotten, and the Congress enacted instead an aristocratic Constitution.
-It would create a monarchy as well, but the king would not be an Inca.
-It would be a Frenchman, the prince of Lucca (Charles II, Duke of Parma).
-The crowning of De Luca was frustrated by the defeat of Buenos Aires during the battle of Cepeda, which ended the authority of the Supreme Directors and started a period of anarchy.
-The Prince of Lucca was a Bourbon distantly related to the Spanish king; the French premiers Richelieu and Desolle supported the plan to disrupt British activities in the region.
-This plan came after King Louis XVIII of France had vetoed Rivadavia's plan to have Louis Philippe, Duke of Orleans invited as king.
+The Inca Plan was forgotten, and the Congress enacted instead an aristocratic Constitution and a monarchy as well, but the king would not be an Inca.
+It would be a Frenchman, the prince of Lucca (Charles II, Duke of Parma) The crowning of Charles was frustrated by the defeat of Buenos Aires during the battle of Cepeda, which ended the authority of the Supreme Directors and started a period of anarchy.
+The Prince of Lucca was a Bourbon related to the Spanish king; the French premiers Richelieu and Desolle supported the plan to disrupt British activities in the region.
+This plan came after Belgrano's proposal to crown Infante Francisco de Paula of Spain, brother of King Ferdinand, had fallen through and King Louis XVIII of France had vetoed Rivadavia's plan to have Louis Philippe, Duke of Orleans invited as king.